Training tools for developing great people skills.

 Professional development can take many forms.

-At the most basic, professional development can mean internal mentoring and teamwork, where individuals can learn and build their skills.
+At the most basic, professional development can mean continuous learning through internal mentoring and teamwork, where individuals can learn and build their skills.
 Simply working in a role over time will present an employee with challenges that require skills or knowledge they don't have; learning those skills or finding that knowledge improves their abilities, which is a form of professional development.

-Attending industry or role-centric conferences.
+Attending in-person industry or role-centric conferences.
 These can be small conferences for a local area or region or national, annual conventions that attract thousands of attendees in the profession.
 Typically, a company can send a representative who can bring back important knowledge to impart to the rest of the organization, as well as their own development.

 Attending and participating in skill-relevant webinars or seminars.
 Seminars are often like bite-sized conferences, with a single authority figure speaking on their subject.
 When conducted online as webinars, the barrier to entry is much lower, though the value doesn't have to be.